 in person during regular business hours at our Business Office with cash, check, money order, Visa or MasterCard credit/debit card;

-by phone with Visa or MasterCard credit/debit card;
+by phone with Visa, MasterCard, Discover, or American Express credit/debit card;

 or with only a check or money order at our drop box located at our Business Office.